speakeasy-api/openapi-directory/SDKs/googleapis.com/gamesConfiguration/v1configuration/go/README.md

 * `GamesConfigurationAchievementConfigurationsInsert` - Insert a new achievement configuration in this application.
 * `GamesConfigurationAchievementConfigurationsList` - Returns a list of the achievement configurations in this application.
 * `GamesConfigurationAchievementConfigurationsUpdate` - Update the metadata of the achievement configuration with the given ID.

-### imageConfigurations

-* `GamesConfigurationImageConfigurationsUpload` - Uploads an image for a resource with the given ID and image type.

 ### leaderboardConfigurations